SeanMcTex/game-of-things/README.md

 # [Fit]AWS

 AWS IoT: https://aws.amazon.com/iot/

+^ Has common functionality, plus "shadow" devices that allow you to write updates to devices that will be applied when they next connect.
+Rules engine provides some capabilities for querying data SQL-style, and acting automatically on it.
+Can drive DB export, alerts, etc. Works nicely with other tools in Amazon's cloud suite.
+Has SDKs for C, Node, Arduino, and Mobile.
+Can put permission restrictions on particular devices.
+Fair bit of work to get things up and running.

  - Many other good backend services (Lambda, e.g.) that could be used for IoT, but which aren't tailored for it.

 ----